ExplorViz-Archive/explorviz-backend-extension-heatmap/README.md

 Furthermore, we provide a [docker-compose file](https://github.com/ExplorViz/explorviz-backend-extension-heatmap/blob/master/docker-compose/docker-compose.yml) to start the auxiliary services of the backend software stack alltogether.

-If you want to use the backend separately you need to provide a MongoDB instance on port 27020 or conffigure the port in the [explorviz-properties](https://github.com/ExplorViz/explorviz-backend-extension-heatmap/blob/master/src/main/resources/explorviz.properties) of the extension..
+If you want to use the backend separately you need to provide a MongoDB instance on port 27020 or configure the port in the [explorviz-properties](https://github.com/ExplorViz/explorviz-backend-extension-heatmap/blob/master/src/main/resources/explorviz.properties) of the extension..